ruslanaprus/goit-academy-dev-hw05/README.md

 ### Interactive User Interface
 - **User Input**: The application prompts users to enter a number and select a calculation strategy, making it easy to use and experiment with different approaches.

-- **Error Handling**: The application includes robust input validation and error handling to ensure a smooth user experience.
-It checks for valid numbers within an acceptable range and provides clear feedback on any errors.

-### Use Case Recommendations
-- **Educational Purposes**: The Recursive strategy is simple and easy to understand, making it ideal for teaching and learning purposes.

-- **Moderate-Size Calculations**: The Iterative and Dynamic Programming strategies are well-suited for applications needing to compute Fibonacci numbers in the range of millions to billions, where performance and memory efficiency are crucial.

-- **Large-Scale Calculations**: For scenarios requiring the computation of very large Fibonacci numbers, the Recursive Matrix Exponentiation strategy are recommended due to their logarithmic time complexity and support for high precision.

 ## Usage

 ### Steps to Build